Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: The Model

 To demonstrate the effects as clearly as possible, we consider a simple model consisting of the SM plus a real scalar, $S$, and two dark sector Dirac fermions, $\chi$ and $\psi$, shown in \cref{tab:particles}.
 In what follows, $\chi$ will constitute the dominant component of dark matter.
 These particles will all be gauge singlets, and will have masses in the GeV to TeV range.

 The Lagrangian for these fields is

 In our notation, the SM Higgs potential has $\mu_H \simeq 88\GeV$ and $\lambda_H \simeq 0.12$, with $H=(G^+, (h+iG^0)/\sqrt{2})$.
 We choose a basis where the CP-even, neutral component $h$ obtains the vev.
 We see in \cref{eq:kin:V} that the only interaction at dimension-4 between these new particles and the Standard Model is the Higgs portal term $(\lambda_p/2) \, S^2 (H^\dag H)$.
 Although in principle there may also be the terms $S^3$ and $S (H^\dag H)$, we assume these couplings to be negligibly small.
-This is natural since the symmetry $S\to-S$ protects these small couplings from large quantum corrections.
-Although there is no symmetry protecting $\lambda_p$, we will consider $\lambda_p \ll 1$ in \cref{sec:instantaneous,sec:one-step-decay}.
+In \cref{sec:instantaneous,sec:one-step-decay} we will consider $\lambda_p \ll 1$.
 In this regime the scalar fields decouple and we can consider the evolution of $S$ alone, simplifying the picture.
 In \cref{sec:two-step-decay} we will consider $\lambda_p \simeq 1$.
-The new Yukawa couplings are also protected by a symmetry, in this case a rephasing symmetry, and can naturally be very small (as in the Standard Model).
-We will typically consider $y_\psi \simeq 1$, $y_{\chi\psi} \ll 1$ and $y_\chi \simeq 0$.
+For the new Yukawa couplings we will typically consider $y_\psi \simeq 1$, $y_{\chi\psi} \sim 10^{-7}$ and $y_\chi \simeq 0$.
 A large $y_\psi$ means that $\psi$ will remain in thermal equilibrium throughout the processes affecting the $\chi$ abundance.
-While this is not strictly necessary, it will simplify the computations.
-In \cref{sec:one-step-decay,sec:two-step-decay} the coupling $y_{\chi\psi}$ will control the DM relic abundance (although it will not play a large role in \cref{sec:instantaneous}).
 This small $y_{\chi\psi}$ will however make direct and indirect detection of dark matter challenging.
+Within this model, none of the operators with small couplings will be generated at a significant level via loops.